tpku/leaguegenerator/README.md

 Built with ReactJS.

 ## Setup
-To use FusbApp league generator, follow these simple steps:

 1. Fork the FusbApp repository to your own account.
 2. Clone the forked repository to your local machine.
 Use the CLI or "Open with GitHub Desktop".